tsbertalan/yijunli/_posts/2020-02-01-acetaminophen_BBC.md

 <br>
 <img src="../assets/Figure5_APAP_BBC.jpg" alt="drawing" width="100%"/>
 <br>
-This work resulted in a first-authored manuscript currently under reviewed by *Annals of Allergy, Asthma & Immunology*.
+This work resulted in a first-authored manuscript currently under reviewed by *Annals of Allergy, Asthma and Immunology*.